MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

 Use this article as a guide to help you develop a data protection and disaster recovery strategy for user-deployed IaaS virtual machines (VMs) deployed on Azure Stack Hub.

 To protect against data loss and extended downtime, implement a backup-recovery or disaster-recovery plan for user applications and their data.
 Each application must be evaluated as part of your organization's comprehensive business continuity and disaster recovery (BC/DR) strategy.
-A good starting point is [Azure Stack Hub: Considerations for business continuity and disaster recovery](https://aka.ms/azurestackbcdrconsiderationswp).

 ## Considerations for protecting IaaS VMs